nikiroo/fanfix/README.md

 ## Supported platforms

-Any platform with at lest Java 1.5 on it should be ok.
+Any platform with at lest Java 1.6 on it should be ok.

-If you have any problems to compile it with a supported Java version (1.4 won't work, but you may try to cross-compile; 1.8 had been tested and works), please contact me.
+If you have any problems to compile it with a supported Java version (1.5 won't work, but you may try to cross-compile or change the Bundle.java class from the utilities; 1.6 and 1.8 have been tested and work), please contact me.

 ## Usage